design-group/internal.docker.azure-sql/readme.md

 This is a derived image of the microsoft `azure-sql-edge` image.
 Please see the [Azure SQL Edge Docker Hub](https://hub.docker.com/_/microsoft-azure-sql-edge?tab=description) for more information on the base image.
 This image should be able to take all arguments provided by the base image, but has not been tested.

+### Simulated Data Insertion

+This image will automatically insert simulated data into the database if the `INSERT_SIMULATED_DATA` environment variable is set to `true`.
+This is useful for testing purposes, but should not be used in production.

 ### Environment Variables

 This image also preloads the following environment variables by default: